-- a) original date of installation; - b) specifications of the materials used;
+- a) original date of installation;

+- b) specifications of the materials used;

 - c) original thickness measurements (i.e. baseline measurements);

 - d) locations and dates of all subsequent thickness measurements;

 - e) calculated retirement thickness;

 - f) repairs and replacements;

 - g) temporary repairs;

 - h) pertinent operational changes (i.e. change in service);

-- i) Fitness-For-Service assessments;
+- i) FFS assessments;

 - j) RBI assessments.

 These and other pertinent data should be arranged on suitable forms so that successive inspection records will furnish a chronological picture.
-Each inspection group should develop appropriate inspection forms.
+Each owner-operator should develop appropriate inspection forms.
+Owner-operators should consider minimizing the use of hard copies and maximizing the use of electronic tools to capture all field information.
+These tools can simplify loading data and reports into the IDMS.